resbaz/nectar-cloud-lessons/Planning/Lessons.md

 * http://steve-parker.org/sh/sh.shtml
 * http://code.tutsplus.com/articles/10-terminal-commands-that-will-boost-your-productivity--net-14105

-Cygwin isn't the best solution: there are possibly other, easier solutions for us to use...
+Putty isn't the best solution: there are possibly other, easier solutions for us to use...

 ##To discuss